8 tips for saving and investing:

 Is it still worth starting at 40 or 50, or is it already too late?

-For mothers and fathers, it’s always a great idea to invest any money your children might have – as we say in the trade, children have a very long “investment horizon.”
+it’s always a great idea to invest any money your children might have – as we say in the trade, children have a very long “investment horizon.”
 Despite special conditions and little or no fees, with interest rates being so low at the moment, there’s little point relying on a children’s saving account.

 How much should I invest?